 There are five things you should try to include in snacks for your children: fruits and vegetables, whole-grains, protein, and healthy sweet treats.

 Fruits and vegetables are a great source of vitamins and a way to make their snack fun and colorful.
+They also provide your kids with the energy they need to get through the school day.
 Fruit salad, veggies and hummus, or celery and peanut butter are just a few of the many options you can provide your children with.

 The protein in dairy, or non-dairy, products like milk and cheese will keep your kids feeling full until their next meal.